Search

 Silk is friction free.
 The fibers of a cotton pillowcase, even one with a very smooth sateen weave, can tug and pull at your hair.
 This contributes to breakage and hair loss.
 Silk fabric is friction free; your hair will glide across the surface of the pillowcase.
 This means you'll wake with less breakage and frizz, as well as fewer tangles (which can cause more trauma to your hair as you comb or brush them out).

 Silk helps hair retain moisture.
 Unlike cotton, which is absorbent and pulls moisture out of your hair, silk actually helps your hair retain natural moisture.
 Like your hair itself, silk is a protein-based fiber.
-Silk fiber contains vital amino acids and a protein called fibroin that moisturizes your hair and scalp and may even boost hair growth.
-Many salon-quality hair products are made with fibroin for this very reason.
+Silk fiber contains vital amino acids and a protein called sericin that moisturizes your hair and scalp and may even boost hair growth.
+Many salon-quality hair products are made with sericin for this very reason.

 Silk is soft and comfortable.
 No other fabric can compare to the feel of a pure silk pillowcase from Mulberry Park Silks.
 Our charmeuse weave is soft and lustrous to the look and touch